 Virscend University accepts admissions year-round.
-Students must enroll in the fall semester and take all of the courses (three in fall, three in spring, four in summer) to complete the MBA program in one year.
+Students must enroll in the Fall semester and take all of the courses (three in Fall, three in Spring, three in the following Fall, and one in the following Spring) to complete the MBA program in two years.
 Admissions decisions are made by the Admissions Committee which consists of the Director of Admissions, faculty and staff.
 Submission Instruction (Master of Business Admission Application)

-- 1. Fill out the application form online https://virscend.com/apply-for-vu/ - 2.
+- 1. Fill out the application form online https://virscend.edu/apply-now - 2.
 Upload all necessary documents - 3.
 Pay for the application fee (nonrefundable)